eyx092/MacSpoof/README.md

 `_reg add HKEY_LOCAL_MACHINESYSTEMCurrentControlSetControlClass{4D36E972-E325-11CE-BFC1-08002BE10318}_**0004** /v NetworkAddress /d AABBCCDDEEFF /f`

-Once you've done that, navigate to the script's directory using the `cd` command.
-Once you're in the same directory, go ahead and run the script with the command `./windows_mac_spoof.ps1`.
+Once you've done that, open PowerShell as an administrator.
+If you're not an administrator, you will unfroutunately be unable to run this script due to lack of permissions.
+If you got PowerShell open as an administrator, navigate to the script's directory using the `cd` command.
+Once you're in the same directory, go ahead and run the Windows script with the command `./windows_mac_spoof.ps1`.
 You have now successfully spoofed your mac address on Windows.

 If you're having trouble using the `cd` command, I would reccommend watching this video which helps guide you through using the `cd` command: https://www.youtube.com/watch?v=BfXh11ryBJg.